 Online Brokerage Firms Charging Account Inactivity Fees

-Does your discount stock broker charge inactivity fees in 2016?
-List of annual and monthly account inactivity and maintenance fees for TD Ameritrade, Scottrade, Etrade,
+Does your discount stock broker charge inactivity fees in 2017?
+List of annual and monthly account inactivity fees for TD Ameritrade, Scottrade, Etrade,

 Fidelity Investments, Just2trade, Vanguard, Charles Schwab, Tradeking, Optionshouse, Wellstrade/Wells Fargo, Optionsxpress, Interactive Brokers,

 Merrill Lynch/Edge, Firstrade, Capital One Investing, TradeStation, and Sogotrade.